andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 - Configuration complexity.
 Postgres parameters (GUCs) are not heavily modified beyond what RDS provides.

 ## Christmas 2024 Retrospective
-Unfortunately on Christmas Day 2024, the client application demand outpaced what Postgres could handle.
-A root cause analysis revealed that one of the main contributors to downtime was the growth of the write ahead log (WAL) filling the storage volume.
+Unfortunately on Christmas Day 2024, the team, platform, and customers faced a significant outage.
+A root cause analysis revealed that the main contributor was running out of space on the DLV, due to the growth of write ahead logs (WAL) filling it up.

 The team had provisioned a [Dedicated Log Volume (DLV)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.dlv.html) offering lower latency as a dedicated volume for WAL log storage.

-Despite the DLV being in place, the team traced a root cause back to a change introduced in Postgres 14.1 (the prior year ran Postgres 13.x which used S3 for WAL archival) related to use of replication slots and replication.
+The team traced the root cause back to a change introduced in Postgres 14.1 (the prior year ran Postgres 13.x which used S3 for WAL archival) related to the new use of replication slots for replication.

 "We weren't aware RDS had changed in-region replication to use replication slots by default in Postgres 14.1.
 This caused the amount of WAL stored on the primary to be unbounded when the replica lagged."
 (Source: [RDS "Monitoring replication slots for your RDS for PostgreSQL DB instance"](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PostgreSQL.Replication.ReadReplicas.Monitor.html))